Health and Wellness

 Each workshop will discuss hot topics in the health and fitness industry in a welcoming environment.
 It's informative, you'll meet our health and fitness staff, and there will be free food!

-The next NuFit workshop for Winter Quarter will take place on Monday, March 10 from 4-5pm when the discussion will be about fraud and quackery in the fitness and health industry.
+The next NuFit workshop will take place on Monday, April 21 from 4-5pm when the discussion will be about label reading and how it can help you make better dietary decisions.
 We encourage you to drop in and check out this informative workshop!

 The First Step program is offered to Student Recreation Center members who are interested in getting more movement in their lives.
 It focuses on individualized movement goals and overcoming barriers to starting and continuing a movement program.

 Each participant will be taken through an assessment by a Clinical Personal Trainer who specializes in movement analysis.
 Participants will receive three training sessions with the Clinical Personal Trainer.
 Programs will start with basic exercises that assist individuals in making movement easier and more enjoyable.

 Once they have completed their three training sessions, students may choose to continue independently, with others in the program, or with a Personal Trainer at the advertised rate.

 - Individuals may become part of a network of other participants who are involved in the program.
 This will provide opportunities for support and reinforcement to sustain movement.

 - Student participants will also be connected to other campus resources as interested.
 Resources may include the dietitian, stress management, counseling, men's or women's health, alcohol and other drug services, peer advisors, CASAS, or ADCAS.

 To get started with the First Step program, first click here to complete a short questionnaire.